What is sustainable air fuel and why should you care?

 A little bit of background

 We all know that climate change is an issue - specifically anthropogenic climate change.
-The posits that humans are causing the most significant changes to our climate by burning fossil fuels like coal, oil, and natural gas.
+The Theory of Anthropogenic Climate Change posits that humans are causing the most significant changes to our climate by burning fossil fuels like coal, oil, and natural gas.
 The implications of this have been discussed in great detail.
 If we reach 1.5 degrees of warming above pre-industrial levels, our world will be shaken by extreme events that will endanger life on Earth.

 IATA, for example, committed to flying net-zero by 2050 and outlined a number of steps it planned to take to achieve this goal.
 British Airways, American Airlines, Delta, Jet Blue, Lufthansa, and many other commercial aviation companies have taken to making their own commitments as well.